Get your home holiday-ready 🎄 SEE ALL IDEAS

 Step 3: Spray tub cleaner in the tub.

 Now that the tile and grout is in good shape, it’s time to tackle the tub.
-Start by spraying the bathtub cleaner you used in step two on all surfaces in and around the tub.
+Start by spraying the bathtub cleaner you used in Step 2 on all surfaces in and around the tub.
 Let it sit on the surface of the tub for at least 15 minutes.
 This will give the solution time to work its magic by breaking up grime and dirt, making it easier to wipe away.

 Step 4: Wipe down and rinse the tub.